WINDS OF CHANGE

 An interactive map illustrating the locations of key Winds of Change projects to date can be obtained HERE

 This pillar focuses on access to education, improvement of education facilities and development of skills for the labour market.
-As an overview: Since June 2015, WoC has constructed school facilities (e.g. a laboratory at Nyiro Girls Secondary School, two classrooms at the new Loiyangalani Youth Polytechnic, extended the facilities of Sarima Primary School, and a dormitory at Nyiro Boys Secondary School); enhanced access to electricity by installing a solar system at Mt.
+As an overview: Since June 2015, WoC has constructed school facilities (e.g. a laboratory at Nyiro Girls Secondary School and Korole Boys Secondary School, two classrooms at the new Loiyangalani Youth Polytechnic, extended the facilities of Sarima Primary School, and a dormitory at Nyiro Boys Secondary School); enhanced access to electricity by installing a solar system at Mt.
 Kulal Girls Secondary School; provided desks, books and pens to 25 primary schools in Laisamis Constituency; and, facilitated educational school trips to the wind farm and other parts of Kenya.

 WoC is in discussions with the Marsabit South Technical Institute to determine the nature and type of investments it can make to support development of vocational skills in Laisamis.
 This is expected to boost tertiary education as well as enhance future employability in the area.
 This project will be launched during the operational phase of the wind farm.